Jujutsu Kaisen

 Butcher's modern wizard series; the Harry Dresden books, uses

-a magic system based on the Dungeons and Dragons (D&D)
+a magic system based on the Dungeons and Dragons (D&D), a

 In fact, many, many anime,

-manga, and manhua use the Dungeons and Dragons magic system; a
+manga, and manhua use the Dungeons and Dragons magic system.

--- And it's Obvious to all of us that actually play D&D.
+-- And it's Obvious to all of us that actually play D&D, or one of the other role-playing games, such as Magic the Gathering, Vampire the Masquerade, WarHammer 40k, or Pokemon.

 Blink.
 This is an exclusive D&D ability.
 It does not exist